 Now that we’ve established why Adobe Analytics is important, let’s look at some high-level dimension and metrics differences between Google Analytics and Adobe Analytics, and establish why the scope of dimensions and metrics is so critical to understanding any analytics set-up.

-Adobe Entry Page vs. GA Landing Page
+Adobe Analytics Entry Page vs. Google Analytics Landing Page

-GA Goal Completions vs. Adobe Success Events
+Google Analytics Goal Completions vs. Adobe Success Events

 Another notable difference is GA goal completions vs. Adobe success events.
 For Google Analytics, each goal completion is counted once per session, where in Adobe, each success event counts each time the item occurs in a visit.